meenulekha/tp/docs/UserGuide.md

    - `delete 3` : Deletes the 3rd person shown in the current list.

-   * `add n/John Doe p/98765432 e/johndoe@gmail.com c/participant g/1` : Adds a person named `John Doe` to HackLink.

-   * `delete 3` : Deletes the 3rd person shown in the current list.
-   * `edit 1 /p 89898989` : Updates the information of the person named "John Doe"
+   - `edit 1 /p 89898989` : Updates the information of the person named "John Doe"

-   * `Comment 1 He is good at Java`
+   - `comment 1 He is good at Java`: Adds a comment to the person at index 1.

    - `exit` : Exits the app.

 6. Navigate to the Event Window by clicking on Events in the menubar.
-Refer to the [Event Window](#event-window) section for more details.
+Refer to the [Event window](#event-window) section for more details.

 7. Type the commands in the comman box and press Enter to execute them.

    - `addevent en/Meeting ed/11-06-2024 ec/staff` : Adds an event named `meeting`.

    - `deleteevent 8` : Deletes the 8th event shown in the list.

    - `findevent meeting` : Finds events which names contain "meeting".

    - `listevent` : Lists all events.